Rules & Regulations

 If selected to the final round the same piece will be performed for the finals.

-Pas de Deux, Group & Ensembles in all categories that go to the final round perform the same piece they danced in the first round.
+Group & Ensembles in all categories that go to the final round perform the same piece they danced in the first round.
+Pas de Deux/Duet in all categories may only enter one piece per category but may do a different Pas de Deux/Duet in the finals.

 Rules for length of Performances: